Reddit relationships – 3 tips to boost intimacy

 Imagine being someone else

-As we live in our own experience, it can be hard to understand other people that have different experiences.
+As we live in our own experience, it can be hard to understand other people with different backgrounds.

 Therefore, I find it useful sometimes to imagine being someone else and think about: